 - Define geographic territories and channel distribution.

-These points, among many others, serve to protect the organization and the goodwill for which it has built among its constituencies and the public.
-Licensing provides one of the best ways to protect the brand and its trademarks, and to ensure the value of the brand for future generations.
+Among many others, these points serve to protect the organization and the goodwill for which it has built among its constituencies and the public.
+Licensing provides one of the best ways to protect the brand and its trademarks and ensure the brand’s value for future generations.

 New Revenue Creation

-Changes in demographics, culture, society, and wealth can significantly affect financial support for nonprofit organizations (Indiana University Lilly Family School of Philanthropy, 2018).
+Changes in demographics, culture, society, and wealth can significantly affect nonprofit organizations’ financial support (Indiana University Lilly Family School of Philanthropy, 2018).
 Many organizations are looking for new revenue streams that address these market changes and supplement declines in individual donor contributions and corporate sponsorships.

 Arguably, revenue generation should not be the primary purpose of licensing within the nonprofit sector.
 However, brand licensing is a viable way for organizations to create new revenue streams with minimal investment.
-Best of all, it allows connection to new audiences in a way that is both meaningful and relevant to the needs, values, and expectations of that audience.
+Best of all, it allows connection to new audiences in a meaningful and relevant way to the needs, values, and expectations of that audience.

-Nonprofit organizations often have a more difficult challenge than commercial organizations when it comes to developing a viable brand licensing program.
+Nonprofit organizations often have a more difficult challenge than commercial organizations when developing a viable brand licensing program.
 Nonprofits sometimes lack sufficient visibility beyond their core donor base; therefore, they may be unattractive to larger prospective licensees.

 Conversely, a robust brand licensing program is one of the best ways to raise the organization’s visibility in new markets.
 To bridge the gap, nonprofit organizations must develop a focused licensing strategy that includes a research-driven approach to market understanding and the willingness to take calculated risks with brand-extension.
-Moreover, it is essential that executive leadership both understands and supports the need and value of innovation in building long-term support for their organization’s mission.
+Moreover, executive leadership must understand and support the need and value of innovation in building long-term support for their organization’s mission.